Extensionofyou/Extensionofyou/README.md

 > I also have quite a few Ocs-- and I love talking about them and roleplaying them with others ❤️‍🩹

 > I block and hide freely.
-Earning a block is a tough task but if you start trying to be edgy for the sake of what I guess you consider to be your best attempt at trolling, I'll block you right away, I don't get paid by ur parents to babysit you🫰
+Earning a block is a tough task but if you start trying to be edgy for the sake of what I guess you consider to be your best attempt at trolling, I'll block you right away, I don't get paid by ur parents to babysit you🫰 If you're wondering why I blocked you even though you're not a troll: you probably said something so stupid I got a headache and made a wish to never have to read your opinions again... poof... be free brother... far away from me

 > I'm also very much not interested in ship discourse.
 Argue with the wall.
 Idgaf what anyone ships or likes.
 I won't fight you either.